 Lutron Electronics to Build Manufacturing Facility in Hanover County

-, VA — today announced that Pennsylvania-based Electronics, the trusted global leader in lighting control, automated shading solutions, and intelligent fixtures, will invest $28.3 million to build a manufacturing facility in Hanover County.
-The 145,000-square-foot facility in Ashland will increase the company’s manufacturing capacity and create approximately 200 new
+RICHMOND, VA — Governor Glenn Youngkin today announced that Pennsylvania-based Lutron Electronics, the trusted global leader in lighting control, automated shading solutions, and intelligent fixtures, will invest $28.3 million to build a manufacturing facility in Hanover County.
+The 145,000-square-foot facility in Ashland will increase the company’s manufacturing capacity and create approximately 200 new jobs.

-“Lutron Electronics is pioneering lighting in the 21st century, developing innovative products that save and set the company apart from its competitors,” said Governor Glenn Youngkin.
-“We are proud that Lutron is growing its presence in Hanover County with a new manufacturing operation and creating 200 high-quality jobs that will boost ‘s and our robust manufacturing sector.”
+“Lutron Electronics is pioneering lighting technology in the 21st century, developing innovative products that save energy and set the company apart from its competitors,” said Governor Glenn Youngkin.
+“We are proud that Lutron is growing its presence in Hanover County with a new manufacturing operation and creating 200 high-quality jobs that will boost Virginia’s economy and our robust manufacturing sector.”

 “We look forward to continuing our relationship with the Hanover County community and further supporting our global customers with increased manufacturing capacity,” said Lutron President Ed Blair.